toluaina/pgsync/README.md

 It allows you to take advantage of the expressive power and scalability of [Elasticsearch](https://www.elastic.co/products/elastic-stack) directly from [Postgres](https://www.postgresql.org).
 You don't have to write complex queries and transformation pipelines.
-PGSync is lightweight, fast and flexible.
+PGSync is lightweight, flexible and fast.

-When we denormalize from relational to document, we lose meaning required to reconstruct any changes.
+[Elasticsearch](https://www.elastic.co/products/elastic-stack) is more suited as as secondary denormalised search engine to accompany a more traditional normalized datastore.
 Moreover, you shouldn't store your primary data in [Elasticsearch](https://www.elastic.co/products/elastic-stack).

 So how do you then get your data into [Elasticsearch](https://www.elastic.co/products/elastic-stack) in the first place?
 Tools like [Logstash](https://www.elastic.co/products/logstash) and [Kafka](https://kafka.apache.org) can aid this task but they still require a bit of engineering and development.

-[Extract Transform Load](https://en.wikipedia.org/wiki/Extract,_transform,_load) and [Change data capture](https://en.wikipedia.org/wiki/Change_data_capture) tools can be complex and expensive.
+[Extract Transform Load](https://en.wikipedia.org/wiki/Extract,_transform,_load) and [Change data capture](https://en.wikipedia.org/wiki/Change_data_capture) tools can be complex and require expensive engineering effort.

 Other benefits of PGSync include:
 - Real-time analytics